On Writing: A Memoir of the Craft: Summary

 On Writing is divided into five sections, each with a different focus.
 Although the first section, "C.V." narrates his life, King said that it is not an autobiography, but more a curriculum vitae, owing to the sporadic nature of his memories.
 It discusses events in King's life that contributed to his development as a writer, such as his early exposure to writing, his early attempts to be published, his relationship with his wife, his mother's death, and his history of drug and alcohol abuse.

 In the second section, "What Writing Is", King compares writing to telepathy.
 He briefly reintroduces himself and includes an example of literary description.
 He urges the reader to take writing and his advice seriously.

 The third section, "Toolbox", discusses English mechanics and the importance of vocabulary, grammar and style in writing.

-The fourth section, "On Writing", details King's advice on writing.
+The fourth section, "On Writing", details King's advice on the art of writing.

 The fifth section, "On Living: A Postscript", discusses the accident in 1999 where King was struck by a van while walking down Maine State Route 5.
 The book's United Kingdom paperback edition concludes with "Jumper", a short story by Garret Adams that won the On Writing competition.